voxelmorph/voxelmorph/README.md

 ### Testing (measuring Dice scores):
 1. Put test filenames in data/test_examples.txt, and anatomical labels in data/test_labels.mat.
 2. Run `test_miccai2018.py` [gpu-id] [model_dir] [iter-num]

+## Notes

+- We provide A T1 atlas used in our papers at data/atlas_norm.npz.

+- The spatial transform code, found at [`neuron.layers.SpatialTransform`](https://github.com/adalca/neuron/blob/master/neuron/layers.py), accepts N-dimensional affine and dense transforms, including linear and nearest neighbor interpolation options.
+Note that original development of VoxelMorph used `xy` indexing, whereas we are not emphasizing `ij` indexing.

+- For the MICCAI2018 version, we integrate the velocity field using [`neuron.layers.VecInt`]((https://github.com/adalca/neuron/blob/master/neuron/layers.py)).
+By default we integrate using scaling and squaring, which we found efficient.

+- You will likely need to write some of the data loading code in 'datagenerator.py' for your own datasets and data formats.
+There are several hard-coded elements related to data preprocessing and format.

 ## Papers
 **Unsupervised Learning for Fast Probabilistic Diffeomorphic Registration**